predic8/spring-boot-cloud-microservices-demo/README.md

 # Microservices using Spring Boot and Spring Cloud Sample

-Example code for a video on [YouTube](https://www.predic8.de/microservices-spring-boot-spring-cloud-video.htm)(German)
+Example code for a [Video](https://www.predic8.de/microservices-spring-boot-spring-cloud-video.htm)(German) about how to realize Microservices using Spring Boot and Spring Cloud.

+Please see the video for details.